Tofu (web series): Episodes

+Production

 Tofu was commissioned in 2013 as a sister show to Davies' dramas Cucumber and Banana.
 In development since 2006, Cucumber was announced along with companion series Banana, and web series Tofu in November 2013.
 The titles of all three shows come from a scientific study into the male erection which divided the hardness of the men's erections into a hardness scale consisting of tofu, peeled banana, banana, and cucumber; upon reading the study, Davies remarked that "right there and then, I knew I had my drama".
 Tofu is a food made by coagulating soy milk and then pressing the resulting curds into soft white blocks in gradations of soft, firm, or extra firm.

 Described by the channel as an "anarchic and entertaining look at sex", Tofu explores issues that arise in Cucumber and Banana through interviews with actors for both shows and the public, such as one-night stands organised through apps like Grindr and sexual taboos.
 Requests for participants were issued in July 2014 and were open to anyone over eighteen, regardless of sexual orientation, gender identity, or sexual history; interested parties were asked to send a 90-second video to producers Red Production Company describing their "best sexcapade".